Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Results

 where the uncertainties are statistical, systematic, and due to knowledge of the fragmentation-fraction ratio, respectively.
 Using the known values for the total branching fractions of the normalisation decays, $\mathcal{B}(\decay{\Bs}{\Dsm\pip})\times\mathcal{B}(\decay{\Dsm}{\Kp\Km\pim}) = (1.60\pm0.08)\times10^{-4}$ and $\mathcal{B}(\decay{\Bd}{\Dm\pip})\times\mathcal{B}(\decay{\Dm}{\Kp\Km\pim}) = (2.43\pm0.09)\times10^{-5}$\cite{PDG2024}, the vector-vector branching fractions are determined to be

 where the uncertainty due to knowledge of external branching fractions is propagated separately.
 These values are in good agreement with the world average branching fractions \BfBdorBsKst, but with an increase in precision by a factor 4.4 and 5.7 for \BfBdKst and \BfBsKst, respectively.
+They are also in good agreement with recent phenomenological predictions~\cite{Yu:2024vlz}.

 The theory-motivated $L_{\Kstarz\Kstarzb}$ observable is determined, using Eq.~\ref{eq:LKK}, to be